 This experimental system is designed to quantitatively investigate diffraction patterns of various apertures.
 It can help students understand the wave nature of light.

 This experimental system is designed to quantitatively investigate diffraction patterns of various apertures.
-There are two options of the photo-receiving device, i.e. a photo-cell with amplifier for manual data recording, or a linear CCD for oscilloscope display and data analysis, or a linear CCD plus a data acquisition box with software for PC use via USB.
+There are three options of the photo-receiving device, i.e. a photo-cell with amplifier for manual data recording, or a linear CCD for oscilloscope display and data analysis, or a linear CCD plus a data acquisition box with software for PC use via USB.

 This system is designed to observe single-wire/single-slit diffraction, measure intensity distribution of diffraction, verify the relationships between intensity and wavelength/slit width, and acknowledge Heisenberg uncertainty and Babinet's principles.